clevelandhighschoolcs/p4mawpup-hunterjkey/README.md

 1) You NEED to have a virtual environment to run this.
-2) Paste WebScraper.py into a Notepad++ document and save it into the folder that has your virtual environment under the name "WebScraper.py".
+2) Paste WebScraper.py into a Notepad++ document and save it into the folder that has your virtual environment a name of your choice ("HunterWebScraper.py" is a good choice).
 ANYWHERE ELSE AND IT WON'T WORK.
 3) Open your virtual envirenment that houses Webscraper.py, open your virtual environment, and type/paste "pip install BeautifulSoup4" into the command line.
 4) Wait for it to download.
-5) Type "python WebScraper.py" into the command line and follow the commands within the program.
+5) Type "python HunterWebScraper.py" (or whatever you named my file on your computer) into the command line and follow the commands within the program.
 6) Enjoy!